odtu/ee463-ee464-cheatsheet/README.md

 - All students will use the same cheat sheet.
 No other documents will be allowed.
 - Cheat sheet will be one page (single side) A-4 document.
-- The latest version of the .tex file in the "master" branch will be compiled at 09:30, Tuesday 28th of November, and the first page of the PDF output will be distributed in the exam.
+- The latest version of the .tex file in the default "ee463-mt1" branch will be compiled at 17:00, Tuesday 27th of November, and the first page of the PDF output will be distributed in the exam.

 A few hints: